biemond/biemond-orawls-vagrant-12.2.1/puppet/environments/development/modules/orawls/README.markdown

 ## Puppet master with orawls module key points
 it should work on every PE or opensource puppet master, customers and I successfully tested orawls on PE 3.0, 3.1, 3.2, 3.3.
 See also the puppet master vagrant box

+For Running orawls module without root/elevated privileges, please use v3.7.0 or higher

 But when it fails you can do the following actions.
 - Check the time difference/timezone between all the puppet master and agent machines.
 - Update orawls and its dependencies on the puppet master.